 Direct diode laser systems are a new tool for manufacturing.
 In these systems, numerous laser diodes emit light that provide a highly efficient, compact, and uniform heat source for use in industrial applications.
-This program involved the evaluation of a 3.0 kW diode laser for a variety of materials processing applications.
-The investigation included the assessment of the direct diode laser for laser welding, laser transformation hardening, laser cladding, and laser assisted forming.
-Results of the investigation indicate that these systems may provide a cost effective means for laser processing when a low brightness heat source is applicable.
+This program involved the evaluation of a 3.0 kW diode laser for its applicability in a variety of materials processing applications.
+This investigation included the assessment of the direct diode laser for laser welding, laser transformation hardening, laser cladding, and laser assisted forming.
+Results of this investigation indicate that these systems may provide a cost effective means for laser processing when a more-diffuse heat source is applicable.